gogins/csound-extended/csound/silencio/patches/README.md

 A Python script, "patch_calibrator.py", is provided to help with the writing of new patches.
-It generates a range of notes for a patch, and prints output that can be used to derive an audio level normalization factor.
+It generates a range of notes for a patch, and prints output levels that can be used to derive an audio level normalization factor.